 Besides raincoats the Klepper company also sold accessories like gaitors, leg tubes, and rain hats.
 As mentioned the women’s coat had a detachable hood, and for men and women there was also a rain hat available to keep their heads dry.

 Over time small changes to the Klepper raincoats were made from the materials used to the colors available for sale.
 The most popular color was still the dark grey, but the raincoats later also became available in blue, beige, green, and even red.
 In the late 1960’s and early 1970 the rubber outer material was changed to a glossier and smoother finish, but unfortunately these updated coats were more susceptible to hardening and blistering as the materials deteriorated in direct sunlight and with temperature changes.
+To figure out the production date of a certain Klepper coat you have 2 options: the earlier year coats have fever Rillo ventilations folds as these were increased over time, and you can check the physical coat for a small white label under the Klepper brand label which shows the production date.

 Over time the Klepper mantels started to lose popularity as fashion changes and newer materials and models of rainwear become available in Germany.
 A lot of younger Germans prefered the iconic yellow Friesennerz raincoats over the old-fashioned Klepper coats and production starts dwindling for the Klepper brand.
 At its hayday at the end of the 1960’s the company had over 3000 employees, but now they had to refocus their production to more speciality consumers like hunters and sport fishermen.
 In the late 1970’s and early 1980’s the Klepper branded raincoats started disappearing from the street scene in Germany and were mostly limited to being produced for the Kettner stores which sale hunting products.
 After a few surges in popularity the production of the Klepper raincoat, as a version of the raincoat introduced in 1920, was halted completely at the end of the 80’s.